anishrijal/responsiveweb/README.md

 If the screen is larger than 1024: regular desktop layout.

-Style of the webpage depended upon the use semantic tags when necessary, using Flex Box, a nice carrousel, movement of the logo, content that were hidden when the layout is for mobile use of fonts that needed to be download, implement an animation for the logo, the navbar links.
+Style of the webpage depended upon the use semantic tags when necessary, using Flex Box, a nice carrousel, movement of the logo, content that were hidden when the layout is for mobile, implement an animation for the logo, the navbar links.